kyosek/CFXplorer/README.rst

 Contributing
 ------------

-If you would like to contribute to the project, please refer;
+If you would like to contribute to the project, please refer to;

 - `ISSUE_TEMPLATE <https://github.com/kyosek/focus/tree/master/.github/ISSUE_TEMPLATE>`_ for raising an issue
 - `PULL_REQUEST_TEMPLATE.md <https://github.com/kyosek/focus/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_ for raising a PR